 It is our goal to monitor the overall health conditions of our campus communities throughout this pandemic.
-As such, in addition to employee screening as noted above, we are asking all faculty, and staff to self-report to Human Resources any suspected or positive COVID-19 illnesses via the COVID Hotline at (215) 751-8035 (press “Option 1” for COVID inquiries, then press “Option 1” for employees).
-Students are asked to self-report to the Dean of Students via the COVID Hotline at (215) 751-8035 (press “Option 1” for COVID inquiries, then press “Option 2” for students).
+As such, we are asking all faculty, staff, and students to self-report to Human Resources any suspected or positive COVID-19 illnesses via the COVID Hotline at (215) 751-8035 (press “Option 1” for employees or press “Option 2” for students), or via email to COVIDresponse@ccp.edu.
+The email should include the employee or student’s J-number and telephone number.

 Additionally, faculty who receive reports of students with suspected or confirmed COVID-19 must report any such cases to their respective Dean who will follow the protocol available on the College’s COVID webpage.

 CCP will track and record possible COVID-19 transmission on campus.
 If transmission is observed, we will contact the PDPH and follow current public health recommendations.
 The COVID-19 Reporting Guide for Faculty and Staff for Students With COVID-19 can be found on the College’s COVID webpage and will be updated from time to time with the latest contact procedures.